Joe Orton: Biography and film, radio, TV

 John Lahr's biography of Orton, entitled Prick Up Your Ears (a title Orton himself had considered using), was published in 1978 by Bloomsbury.
 A 1987 film adaptation of the same name was released based on Orton's diaries and on Lahr's research.
 Directed by Stephen Frears, it stars Gary Oldman as Orton, Alfred Molina as Halliwell, and Vanessa Redgrave as Peggy Ramsay.
 Alan Bennett wrote the screenplay.
+Katrina Sheldon was the sound editor.

-Carlos Be wrote a play about Orton and Halliwell's last days, Noel Road 25: A Genius Like Us, first performed in 2001.
+Carlos Be wrote a play about Orton and Halliwell's last days, 25 Noel Road: A Genius Like Us, first performed in 2001.
 It received its New York premiere in 2012, produced by Repertorio Español.

 Joe Orton was played by the actor Kenny Doughty in the 2006 BBC film Kenneth Williams: Fantabulosa!, starring Michael Sheen as Kenneth Williams.

-Leonie Orton Barnett's memoir I Had It in Me was published in 2016 containing new information about her brother's life growing up in Leicester.
+Leonie Orton Barnett's memoir I Had It in Me was published in 2016, containing new information about her brother's life growing up in Leicester.

 In 2017, film-maker Chris Shepherd made an animated short inspired by Orton's Edna Welthorpe letters, 'Yours Faithfully, Edna Welthorpe (Mrs)', starring Alison Steadman as Edna.

-Two archive recordings of Orton are known to survive: a short BBC radio interview first transmitted in August 1967 and a video recording, held by the British Film Institute, of his appearance on Eamonn Andrews' ITV chat show transmitted 23 April 1967.
+Two archive recordings of Orton are known to survive: a short BBC radio interview first transmitted in August 1967, and a video recording, held by the British Film Institute, of his appearance on Eamonn Andrews' ITV chat show, transmitted on 23 April 1967.